yates13/Viral-sequences/codes/Trimmomatic.md

 This report documents the execution of the Bash script for processing Illumina DNA reads using Trimmomatic.

-## Trimmomatic details
+## Trimmomatic Details

-If your new to trimmomatic refer to this link  [here]([https://www.bioinformatics.babraham.ac.uk/projects/fastqc/](http://www.usadellab.org/cms/?page=trimmomatic))
+If you're new to Trimmomatic, you can refer to the documentation provided [here](http://www.usadellab.org/cms/?page=trimmomatic).
+It offers comprehensive guidance on using Trimmomatic for preprocessing and quality trimming of sequencing data.

 ## Script Description